Japan Company Incorporation

 ● Preparation and Certification of Articles of Incorporation: Articles of Incorporation are the rules and regulations of the company.
 The Articles of Incorporation are prepared and certified by a notary public at a notary public office.

-● Register the Company: Complete the legal registration at the Legal Affairs Bureau.
-Upon completion of the registration of incorporation, the company is legally established.
+● set up the Company: Complete the legal formation at the Legal Affairs Bureau.
+Upon completion of the formation of incorporation, the company is legally established.

 ● Submit Various Notifications: Provide necessary documents to tax offices and other government agencies.